Royal Oak Michigan Bankruptcy Office

 What Documents to Bring

 To properly evaluate your financial condition for bankruptcy purposes, I will need your last two years federal income tax returns, your last few months’ pay-stubs if you are working, titles to vehicles and real estate documents if you own real estate such as your house.
-Obviously, I’d also want you to bring all of your bills, credit card statements, mortgage statements, collection letters, etc. If needed, I can pull your credit report for a small fee that the company charges me, a single report is $30 and a joint report for a married couple is $40.
+Obviously, I’d also want you to bring all of your bills, credit card statements, mortgage statements, collection letters, etc. If needed, I can pull a bankruptcy specific credit report containing legal department or bankruptcy department addresses of your creditors for better noticing purposes.
+For a more detailed list click here: Documents Needed for Filing Bankruptcy in Michigan.

 What Are Your Options?

 At our first meeting, we will have a discussion about your current financial situation, what brought you to this point, and whether a personal bankruptcy filing can help you get over your present financial difficulties.
-Over the past 20+ years of representing consumer clients in federal bankruptcy proceedings, I have seen just about every possible debt related scenario and know that I will be able to quickly evaluate your case.
-To date, I have represented over 15,000 people in the metro Detroit area file a consumer bankruptcy case and either completely eliminate their debt with a Chapter 7 filing or offer a partial repayment plan with a Chapter 13 reorganization bankruptcy.
+Over the past 30+ years of representing consumer clients in federal bankruptcy proceedings, I have seen just about every possible debt related scenario and know that I will be able to quickly evaluate your case.
+To date, I have represented over 20,000 people in the metro Detroit area file a consumer or small business bankruptcy case and either completely eliminate their debt with a Chapter 7 filing or offer a partial repayment plan with a Chapter 13 reorganization bankruptcy.

 Chapter 7 Bankruptcy